-Even pet sheep need some kind of a shelter they can retreat to during bad weather and to be kept safe from predators in.
+Even pet sheep need some kind of a shelter where they can retreat during bad weather and be kept safe from predators.

 Most suburban areas don’t seem to have large wolf or coyote populations, so that’s a good thing.
 But believe it or not, a stray dog with the wrong idea can seriously wound or kill an adult sheep.

-Use your best discretion in choosing appropriate shelter for your pet sheep.
+Use your best discretion in choosing the appropriate shelter for your pet sheep.
 And don’t let them run away!
-Sheep need to be fenced if they live in suburban areas, or before you know it your sheep will be munching your neighbor’s garden or, worse yet, getting hit by a car.
+Sheep need to be fenced if they live in suburban areas, or before you know it, your sheep will be munching your neighbor’s garden or, worse yet, get hit by a car.

 Multiple strands of electric fence are really good at keeping sheep where they belong.
 Wooden post-and-rail or post-and-board fence works well, too, but only if there are more than three rails or boards per panel.
 Three-rail post-and-rail just doesn’t cut it for sheep.
 They’ll squeeze right through the rails the first chance they get.

 If you don’t want to go the route of electric fence, that’s fine.
 One good rule of thumb to follow in that case is this: If your fence is good enough to prevent a large dog (such as a German Shepherd) from squeezing through, climbing under, or jumping over, it will definitely suit sheep.

 In fact, it will probably be overkill, but that’s okay.

 Shearing sheep can be fun!
 You get to wrestle the silly fluffball to the ground, roll around with it and get filthy, learn how to hold the sheep in such a way that she calms down, and then you stink like lanolin for the rest of the day.